Creamy Almond Joy Popsicles dipped in a homemade chocolate magic shell are paleo, vegan, and dairy-free! A delicious healthier frozen dessert recipe.

 Let’s have words about the chocolate magic shell magic.

-Have you made homemade magic shell?
+Have you made homemade chocolate magic shell?
 It’s the easiest thing ever.
 Cocoa powder, coconut oil, pure maple syrup THAT’S IT!

 The mixture dries and hardens quickly, but has the most melt-in-your mouth essence, just the way a good chocolate experience should be.